-A fracture implies as the complete or partial break in the bone.
+A fracture implies a complete or partial break in the bone.
 An Open fracture is well-known as a compound fracture.
-In this fracture, the bone exits and a profound injury or noticeable through the skin, that uncovered the bone through the skin.
+In this fracture, the bone exits, and a profound injury or noticeable through the skin, that uncovered the bone through the skin.
 A Closed fracture is popular as a simple fracture.

 Fractures have numerous types.
 The are several kinds that may happen in kids: